home-suite-home/Home-Suite-Home/artifacts/architecture.md

 # User Interface Design
-![UI to get the user's email](assets/screenshot_email_ui.png) The purpose of this screen is to get the user's email so that the raspberry pi knows where to send updates and statistics about the user's system.
+![UI to get the user's email](assets/screenshot_email_ui.png) The purpose of this screen is to get the user's email so that the Raspberry Pi knows where to send updates and statistics about the user's system.

-After plugging in the RaspberryPi to power and ethernet, the user makes sure they are on the same wifi network as the RaspberryPi and types in the
+After plugging in the Raspberry Pi to power and ethernet, the user makes sure they are on the same wifi network as the RaspberryPi and types in the
 IP address `127.0.0.1:8050` into their browser.
 The user then uses the mouse to click on the text box, and then they type their email.
 Once the user presses submit, a confirmation email is sent to the user so that they know that sending an email works.